 As BAC continues to build up, muscle control, vision, and coordination are affected more and more.
-Effects on driving may include: Blood Alcohol Content is the amount of alcohol in your
+Effects on driving may include:

 Straddling lanes.
 Quick, jerky starts.
 Not signaling, failure to use lights.

 Running stop signs and red lights.
 Improper passing.